avm99963/covid19/README.md

 **DISCLAIMER**: The data shown in the website might be wrong due to a wrong implementation.

 ## Installation
-This software is meant to be used with Apache2 in order to serve a website including the last Covid-19 data.
+This software is meant to be used with Apache2 in order to serve a static website including the latest Covid-19 data.

 To install it, follow these steps:

-1. Clone this repo in a web directory by running `git clone "ssh://avm99963@gerrit.avm99963.com:29418/covid19"`.
+1. Clone this repo in a web directory by running `git clone "https://gerrit.avm99963.com/covid19"`.
 2. Set up a cron script which sets the working directory to `covid19/cron` and runs the `bash generate.bash` command every day early in the morning.
    *** promo
    **Note:** For this, you can run `crontab -e` and place the following line at the end of the document: `0 2 * * * (cd /path/to/covid19/cron/ && bash generate.bash)`